dvdplm/polyparent/README.markdown

 PolyParent
 ==========
-_PolyParent_ is a plugin designed to help you 'mount' a controller in different areas in your application to help you avoid code repetition.
+_PolyParent_ is a plugin designed to help DRY up your controllers and views for polymorphic objects.
 In other words you want both these URLs to map to the same controller action:

     /customers/123/phone_numbers/new
     /customers/123/locations/321/phone_numbers/new